Robinson in Ruins

 Robinson in Ruins is a 2010 British documentary film by Patrick Keiller and narrated by Vanessa Redgrave.
 It is a sequel to Keiller's previous films, London (1994) and Robinson in Space (1997).
 It documents the journey of the fictional title character around the south of England.
 It premiered at the 67th Venice International Film Festival in September 2010.

 Overview

-Vanessa Redgrave assumes the role of narrator, after the death of Paul Scofield, C.H., C.B.E., who had narrated the previous films.
+After the death of Paul Scofield, Vanessa Redgrave assumes the role of narrator, who had narrated the previous films.
 Redgrave takes the part of the previous narrator's former lover.
-Similarly to her predecessor she guides us through the adventures of the unseen title character, Robinson.
-There is a special focus on the importance of nature as we are guided through the picturesque surroundings of Oxfordshire and Berkshire.
-Keiller weaves the surreal, philosophy, architecture, the arts, science, politics, history and agriculture in this exploration of the natural world.
+Similarly to her predecessor, she guides us through the actions of the main character, Robinson.
+There is a special focus on the importance of nature as we are guided through the surroundings of Oxfordshire and Berkshire.
+The director Keiller includes several subjects in this study of the natural world, such as philosophy, architecture, science, and politics.

 Release

 The World Premiere was on 4 September at the 67th Venice International Film Festival.
 It was also screened at the New York Film Festival on 26 September 2010.
 It was released and distributed by the British Film Institute on 19 November 2010.